3007-Ani-Sha/Web-Dev_Coursera/Tutorials/HTML/basic_structure/Readme.md

 it includes the main content visible on the site to the user, often referred to as viewport.

+Note: HTML also has comments like other languages it starts with <-- and ends with --> and comment must be between these two.

 Check by putting the codein vlidator that if the code is valid.

 Always remember while using nested loop that before closing a parent